 For starters, it’s helpful to know the national and regional average prices for a house clean, as well as the hourly rate.

-Note: You can charge above your area’s average rate: you just need to be able to justify why your services are above par.
+charge above your area’s average rate: you just need to be able to justify why your services are above par.

 Common Beginner Issues

 When you start, you may be pricing too low.
 If this happens, make sure you learn and take your costs into account after every job.